From old-school calipers to space-age vessels, find out how to measure body fat in the most accurate way possible

 It took me nine attempts (nine!) before I mastered the trick of crunching/exhaling/not panicking, but this test is generally considered the gold standard for measuring body fat when it comes to accuracy.

 Check with local universities to find a facility that offers hydrostatic weighing—and schedule a good hour to get in and out.
+(And, in case you were wondering, this is why it's important to look at body fat, versus just BMI or weight.)

 7 of 7All photos